Queens man admits role in mass-mailing scheme

 According to prosecutors, between August 2014 and August 2019, Gammon sent "fraudulent prize notification mailings" to thousands of consumers and persuaded them to pay a fee.
 No one received a prize after paying a fee, prosecutors said.

-Fraud prize schemes can "often cause victims, including the elderly" to send money on false promises, said Brian M. Boynton, principal deputy assistant attorney general in a news release.
+Fraud prize schemes can "often cause victims, including the elderly" to send money over false promises, said Brian M. Boynton, principal deputy assistant attorney general in a news release.